data-positioning/datapos-connector-file-store-emulator/README.md

 ## Installation

-The Data Positioning Engine automatically downloads the connector associated with a given connection at runtime.
+The Datapos Operations library contains helper functions to upload connectors to the Datapos hosting platform.
+A developer account is required to access this functionality.
+Once uploaded, the Datapos engine will automatically retrieve the connector associated with a given connection at runtime.

 ## Repository Management Commands